 Introduction

 The structure of the human brain is extraordinarily complicated, in part because of how interconnected neurons extend between brain regions.
 Patterns of neural development and neuronal migration make the assessment of fiber tracts in the developing brain particularly challenging.
 Studying the structure and synaptic connections within the brain has been in practice since the 1970s, however it has only recently become possible to acquire and process the unprecedented quantity of data and measurements produced at a macro level in the brains of real-world clinical patients.
-Analysis of the entire connectome (a representation of the physical connections apparent in a patient's brain) is within reach as computational power, acquisition technologies and storage capabilities mature.
+Analysis of the entire connectome (a representation of the physical connections apparent in a patient's brain) clinically is within reach as computational power, acquisition technologies and storage capabilities mature.

 In recent years, there have been dozens of tools developed to extract measures from magnetic resonance imaging (MRI) data, such as FSL and TrackVis for conducting functional MRI (fMRI), MRI, diffusion tensor imaging (DTI), and fiber tract analyses.
 While diverse in functionality, these tools tend to be focused on specific functional capabilities, such as eddy_correct, a tool for correcting eddy currents from diffusion data.
-When combined with other tools to form a workow pipeline, it becomes possible to achieve complex renderings of imaging data that may play a key role in improving our understanding of healthy brain development, abnormal brain development and to measure the brain's physical connections.
+When combined with other tools to form a workflow pipeline, it becomes possible to achieve complex renderings of imaging data that may play a key role in improving our understanding of healthy brain development, abnormal brain development, to measure the brain's physical connections, and to potentially create the next generation of diagnostic technologies used clinically, which in turn can contribute to improving the standard of patient care.

 This research leverages existing tools while implementing novel pipelines to accomplish two objectives: First, provide the capability to conduct a cartesian product fiber tract analysis among a wide range of regions of interest (ROIs).
-Second, to provide a mechanism for conducting a efficient extract of inter-ROI measurements from all sample data.
-This tool enables future research into understanding relationships among ROIs, the degree of connectivity associated with any two region pairs, and determining any possible correlation with physiological conditions such as gender, age, or disorders such as autism, multiple sclerosis, or any other conditions potentially related to white matter connectivity.
+Second, to provide a mechanism for conducting an efficient extract of inter-ROI measurements from all sample data.
+This tool enables future research into understanding relationships among brain regions, the degree of connectivity associated with any two region pairs, and determining any possible correlation with physiological conditions such as gender, age.
+Eventually this work will be extended to the analysis of a variety of pathological disorders such as autism, multiple sclerosis, or any other conditions potentially related to fiber tract development.

-Hyopthesis
+Hypothesis

-It is possible to derive thousands of measures such as fiber tract length, fractional
+It is possible to derive thousands of measures such as fiber tractography statistics, fractional

-anisotrophy, fiber tract count and apparent diffusion coefficient across an exhaustive
+anisotropy and apparent diffusion coefficient across an exhaustive

-list of ROI pairs to support the neuroscientific analysis of brain development as well as

-to create the next generation of diagnostic and disease characterization technologies.
+list of fiber tracts connecting brain region pairs to support the neuroscientific analysis of brain development and towards the establishment of the next generation of diagnostic and disease characterization technologies.

 Relevance